-TOMS847 is a MATLAB library which can determine points defining a sparse grid in a multidimensional space, and given specific values at those points, can construct an interpolating function that can be evaluated anywhere.
-This library is commonly known as SPINTERP.
+toms847, a MATLAB code which can determine points defining a sparse grid in a multidimensional space, and given specific values at those points, can construct an interpolating function that can be evaluated anywhere.
+This library is commonly known as spinterp().

 The sparse grid is constructed using Smolyak's construction.
 In fact, a nested series of grids is defined, each a refinement of the previous one, but chosen in such a way that the typical exponential growth in order does not occur.
 Moreover, because the grids are nested, the procedure produces a hierarchical series of piecewise linear interpolants.
 The nesting of these interpolants allows the estimation of the interpolation error.